abettermap/sleeping-bear-interactive-map/README.md

 *   [CartoDB](http://cartodb.com/ "CartoDB") on the back end (and a bit of their JS API for the front)
 *   [LeafletJS](http://leafletjs.com "LeafletJS") on the front end (it's actually included in the CartoDB code)
 *   [Leaflet GPS](https://github.com/stefanocudini/leaflet-gps "Leaflet GPS") to handle the geolocation icon and functionality
-*   [Leaflet History](https://github.com/cscott530/leaflet-history "Leaflet History") to give you the "zoom to previous position" option in the map tools.
+*   [Leaflet History](https://github.com/cscott530/leaflet-history "Leaflet History") to give you the "zoom to previous position" option in the map tools
-*   [ESRI Leaflet tools](https://github.com/Esri/esri-leaflet "Leaflet ESRI Basemaps") for using ArcGIS services with Leaflet.
+*   [ESRI Leaflet tools](https://github.com/Esri/esri-leaflet "Leaflet ESRI Basemaps") for using ArcGIS services with Leaflet

 ### Styling